-Add to data loss caused by intentional or accidental deletion, today’s malware, including the feared “ransomware” variants, can render organization data useless via undetected encryption of files, folders, etc. Regardless of whether the data is lost via deletion or by ransomware, each poses the risk of data loss.
+Data loss can occur due to intentional or accidental deletion.
+It can also result from the widespread malware of today, including the feared “ransomware” variants.
+These can render an organization’s data useless through the undetected encryption of files, folders, and more.
+Whether the data is lost due to deletion or ransomware, both scenarios pose significant risks of data loss.

 Organizations must take the risks of data loss very seriously and ensure Google Workspace data loss prevention is in place.
 Data breaches are becoming increasingly common and can result in sensitive information falling into the wrong hands.
 Using powerful cloud-based solutions, organizations must accomplish the following to prevent data loss: